How to Use Fretboard Tones Maps

 A dominant chord is a major chord plus a minor seventh, which can be found by counting 7 from the root and then lowering it by one half-step.

-In the of C, if we count 7 we get to B, which becomes Bb if flattened by one half-step.
+In the key of C, if we count 7, we reach B, which becomes Bb when flattened by a half-step.

-So, to create a C7 fretboard map, we have to draw all the C, E, G and Bb notes.
+So, to create a C7 fretboard map, we map all the C, E, G, and Bb notes.

-Again, we want to draw the intervals, not the note names.
+Again, we map the intervals, not the note names.

 C7 chord guitar fretboard map

 What if we wanted a C major 7th?
-Well, we count 7 from the root and we get to our Major Seventh, B in the key of C:
+Well, we count 7 from the root and reach our Major Seventh, B in the key of C:

 C major 7 chord guitar fretboard map

-Basically, with a fretboard map, we can see clearly where the tones in a chord are placed on the fretboard.
+With a fretboard map, we can clearly see where the tones of a chord are placed on the fretboard.

-We can use these maps to create chords in any part of the fretboard.
-We need to know the chord structures, for example, a major chord is 1, 3, 5, a minor chord is 1, b3 and 5, and a dominant chord is 1, 3, 5 and b7.
-Here you find the formula for more than 40 types of chords.
+We can use these maps to create chords anywhere on the fretboard.
+All you need to know is the chord structure; for example, a major chord is 1, 3, 5, a minor chord is 1, b3, 5, and a dominant chord is 1, 3, 5, b7.

-To create a chord, we simply have to select the chord tones in the fretboard area we want to play.
+To create a chord, simply select the chord tones in the fretboard area where you want to play.

-• Usually, we put the root (1) at the bottom of the chord, so the root has the lowest pitch
+• Usually, we place the root (1) at the bottom of the chord, so the root has the lowest pitch.

-• But we can have another tones as lowest note, in this case we are creating a chord with an inversion.
+• However, you can place another tone as the lowest note; in this case, you're creating a chord inversion.

-• Sometimes is not possible to play all the tones in a chord (we have only 4 fingers and 6 strings), so we have to sacrifice some tones.
+• Sometimes it's not possible to play all the tones in a chord (we have only 4 fingers and 6 strings), so we might have to leave out some tones.

-Usually the 5th is the first to go, because harmonically it does not bring too much.
+Usually, the 5th is the first to go, as it doesn't add much harmonically.

-You could even drop the root (1) if there is a bass player that plays it.
+You could even drop the root (1) if there's a bass player covering it.

-The most important tones are 1, 3 and 7, because these tones have the maximum harmonic content.
-Shell chords, used all the time in jazz, are based on these tones.
+The most important tones are 1, 3, and 7 because they contain the most harmonic content.
+Shell chords, often used in jazz, are based on these tones.

-If you have a bass or keyboard player who can take care of the root, you could even don't play it to focus on other tones.
+If you have a bass or keyboard player covering the root, you can omit it and focus on other tones.

 Example: C Dominant 7th Chord Construction

-Here below you find a diagram that shows you how to create several C7 chord shapes across the entire fretboard.
+Below is a diagram showing how to create several C7 chord shapes across the entire fretboard.

-The third chord fingering is a second inversion, because it has the 5th as lowest note.
+The third chord fingering is a second inversion because it has the 5th as the lowest note.

-The last chord shape misses the 5th but still sounds great, as previously explained.
+The last chord shape omits the 5th but still sounds great, as explained earlier.

 C7 guitar chord construction

-Fretboard Tones Maps as A References for Guitar Solos
+Fretboard Tones Maps as References for Guitar Solos

-A well knows trick among great guitar soloists is the following: instead of playing scales mindless up and down, try to focus on the notes that belong to the chords of the backing music.
+A well-known trick among great guitar soloists is the following: instead of mindlessly playing scales up and down, try to focus on the notes that belong to the chords in the backing track.

-This technique is called chord tones soloing and is the trademark of the best lead guitar players.
+This technique is called chord tones soloing and is a hallmark of the best lead guitar players.

-Fretboard tones maps are helpful for seeing where are the good notes!
+Fretboard tones maps are helpful for seeing where the good notes are!

-Have a look at the video below, and try to play a solo using only the chord tones shown in the video:
+Take a look at the video below and try to play a solo using only the chord tones shown in the video:

 I-V-vi-IV Chord Progression (C G Am F in the key of C)